easybuilders/easybuild-docs/docs/detecting-loaded-modules.md

 ```

 Note that these unknown `$EBROOT*` will only be unset in the environment
-of the running EasyBuild session, not in the current session in which
+of the running SimpleBuild session, not in the current session in which
 `eb` is being run.

 ### `warn`: print warning for unknown `$EBROOT*` environment variables and continue {: #detecting_loaded_modules_EBROOT_env_vars_warn }

-If EasyBuild was configured with `--check-ebroot-env-vars=warn`, a
+If SimpleBuild was configured with `--check-ebroot-env-vars=warn`, a
 warning will be printed when one or more defined `$EBROOT*` environment
 variables are encountered for which no corresponding loaded module was
 found: